shaqcruz2012/transcaltools/contact_list_scraper/readme.md

 This script requires the following Python libraries:

 - requests
-- csv
-- re
 - beautifulsoup4
+- tqdm

 You can install these libraries using pip:

-`pip install requests csv re beautifulsoup4`
+`pip install requests tqdm beautifulsoup4`

 ## Usage